hyperspy/hyperspy/doc/user_guide/electron_holography.rst

 (includes finding a side band in FFT, isolating and filtering it, recenter and calculate inverse Fourier transform) can be performed using :py:func:`~._signals.hologram_image.HologramImage.reconstruct_phase` method which returns a :py:class:`~._signals.electron_wave_image.ElectronWaveImage` class, containing the reconstructed electron wave.
+At the moment the reconstruction can be done using square images only!
 The `reconstruct_phase` method takes sideband position and size as parameters:

 .. code-block:: python